TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-authentication.md

 # Authentication in Azure Cosmos DB

-Azure Cosmos DB uses Hash-based message authentication code (HMAC) for authorization.
+Azure Cosmos DB uses Hash-based Message Authentication Code (HMAC) for authorization.
 You can use either a master key, or a resource token to allow fine-grained access to a resource such as a document.
 For authentication related concepts in Azure Cosmos DB, see the following documentation:

 ## **Recommended documents**